 Shaken vs. stirred

-One sign of a knowledgeable bartender is that s/he knows the difference between cocktails that are stirred and those that are shaken.
+One sign of a knowledgeable bartender: the person knows which drinks are stirred and those that are shaken.
 A general rule of thumb is that drinks with viscous liquids, such as tomato or pineapple juice need shaking, as stirring will not be vigorous enough to truly mix the ingredients.
 That means despite 007 James Bond’s order of a vodka Martini being shaken, not stirred (and that’s without even considering whether a vodka-based cocktail can really be considered a Martini), Manhattans and Martinis should be stirred, not shaken.

 Know the recipe and make it right.
 Don’t substitute dry vermouth for sweet, or vodka for gin.
 Show some knowledge and pride by using the right ingredients in the correct portions.